LukaOrjonikidze/Ecommerce-App/README.md

 #

-Finally, Create a database named scandiweb and Run this query in the database to create products table
+Finally, Create a database named ecommerce and Run this query in the database to create products table

 ```
 CREATE TABLE products (